What Does the Council Do?

 Full Council Meeting Feb.
 11th from 6:00 - 8:00 PM in the Lady Slipper Conference Room of the Centennial Office Building, 658 Cedar Street, St. Paul MN 55155

 Meetings are general open to the public unless otherwise notified and parking is free on the Orange level of the parking ramp behind the Centennial Building.
 Community members are welcome to speak to the Council during the Public Comments section of the meeting's agenda.

 Meeting conference call line number to call in : 1-888-742-5095, Passcode 7701928491

 Save the Date for the Council's Annual Day on the Hill

 Feb.
 26th in the Rotunda of the State Capitol from 2:00 PM - 4:00 PM

 This year there will be a rally, a special keynote speaker, speeches from Legislators of African Heritage and community member visits with their local Legislators.
-More information on this event will be posted closer to the event's date.
+To RSVP visit our Eventbrite page by clicking HERE For more information on the event click HERE

 Every 10 years, the U.S. Census counts every person living in Minnesota.
 The next census count is scheduled for April 1st, 2020.
 The count's results determine the distribution of dollars to Minnesota's communities.
 It also determines each community's political district lines and representation.
 This data helps our lawmakers to invest funds and resources into communities.
 When this day comes around we need to make sure everyone of us is counted.
 More information on the census will be posted at https://mn.gov/admin/2020-census